 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.

 Ph.D. or M.S. in Computer Science or similar academic discipline.
 Candidate must have strong understanding of core Computer Science academic theory regardless of degree.
 Practical experience building applications using standards and technologies falling within the semantic web stack (e.g., Jena, Sesame, Triple / Quad Stores).
-Proficiency with Resource Description Framework (RDF), Resource Description Framework Schema (RDFS) and SPARQL Graph Query Language.
+Proficiency with Resource Description Framework (RDF), Resource Description Framework Schema (RDFS) and SPARQL Graph Query Language, or similar technologies.
 Strong understanding Web Ontology Language (OWL), including the use of advanced features such as property restrictions, language profiles, consistency checking, and logical inference.
 Familiarity with Ontology engineering practices and modeling tradeoffs.
 Familiarity with and willingness to adopt upper ontology principles of Basic Formal Ontology (BFO) in systems design.
 Intermediate to advanced level of proficiency in object-oriented software engineering principles and including proficiency in software development using one or more modern languages such as Java and Python.
 Comfortable in an environment where only high-level requirements may exist in absence of a fully-defined detailed project schedule.
 Ability to creatively contribute towards developing new requirements by identifying customer needs and applying expertise and knowledge of available methods, tools, and concepts to those needs.
 Ability to own a task and take responsibility for completion with minimal supervision.
 Ability to clearly express oneself both orally and in writing.
 Must have some limited experience with integrated development environments, software architecture design and development, and software test and deployment.